ibm-cloud-docs/containers/cs_health.md

 To monitor user-initiated administrative activity made in your cluster, {{site.data.keyword.containershort_notm}} automatically generates cluster management events and automatically forwards these event logs to [{{site.data.keyword.at_full_notm}}](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-getting-started).
 In addition to the cluster management events, you can also collect and forward any events that are passed through your Kubernetes API server to {{site.data.keyword.at_full_notm}}.
 To set up your cluster to forward audit logs to {{site.data.keyword.at_full_notm}}, you can create a Kubernetes audit system by using the provided image and deployment.
 {: shortdesc}

-The Kubernetes audit system in your cluster consists of an audit webhook, a log collection service and container, and a logging agent.
+The Kubernetes audit system in your cluster consists of an audit webhook, a log collection service and webserver app, and a logging agent.
 The webhook collects the Kubernetes API server events from your cluster master.
-The log collection service is a Kubernetes `ClusterIP` service that  that is exposed only on the private network.
-The service receives the logs from the webhook and temporarily stores the logs in a container.
-Finally, the logging agent forwards the logs to {{site.data.keyword.at_full_notm}}, where you can view the logs.
+The log collection service is a Kubernetes `ClusterIP` service that is created from a image from the public {{site.data.keyword.cloud_notm}} registry.
+This service exposes a simple `node.js` HTTP webserver app that that is exposed only on the private network.
+The webserver app parses the log data from the audit webhook and creates each log as a unique JSON line.
+Finally, the logging agent forwards the logs from the webserver app to {{site.data.keyword.at_full_notm}}, where you can view the logs.

 For more information about Kubernetes audit logs, see the <a href="https://kubernetes.io/docs/tasks/debug-application-cluster/audit/" target="blank">auditing topic <img src="../icons/launch-glyph.svg" alt="External link icon"></a> in the Kubernetes documentation.